Credit Suisse: Climate controversy, 2018

 Credit Suisse invests in fossil fuels, including coal-fired power stations.

 In November 2018, about a dozen climate activists played tennis inside Credit Suisse agencies (of Lausanne, Geneva and Basel simultaneously), disrupting operations as a protest against the bank's investments in fossil fuels.
 Credit Suisse lodged a complaint, and the activists from Lausanne were tried in January 2020 and fined 21,600 CHF.
-They were later cleared of all charges in what a Swiss media outlet considered a 'historical decision'.
+They were initially cleared of all charges in what a Swiss media outlet considered a 'historical decision'.
+Their acquittal was later overturned by an appeals court in September 2020, and the conviction was upheld by the Swiss Federal Tribunal in June 2021.

 The tennis theme was chosen to urge Swiss tennis star Roger Federer to break his connection with Credit Suisse as a sponsor due to the company's participating in the climate crisis (notably by multiplying 16-fold its financing for coal from 2016 to 2017).
 On 11 January 2020, Federer published a statement saying, "[...]
 I have a great deal of respect and admiration for the youth climate movement, and I am grateful to young climate activists for pushing us all to examine our behaviours," and further committed to a dialogue with his sponsors on social issues.

 On 24 January 2020, following the trial, the climate activist group issued a press statement requesting a transparent, televised debate with the CEO of Credit Suisse.
 With no answer from the bank, they created a website under the name "DiscreditSuisse" hosting content pertaining to Credit Suisse's record on climate issues.